6 Differences Between Creatine HCl and Monohydrate (Plus How to Pick)

 Regardless of the form you choose, it’s important to stay consistent.
 It has been shown that as long as you're consistent with taking it, you’ll get the benefits of creatine.

-What Is The Benefit to a Loading Phase?
+What Is The Benefit of a Loading Phase?

 If you were an astute chemistry student, you may remember HCl as a highly acidic, potentially dangerous compound.
 Creatine is a weak base, and hydrochloric acid is a strong acid.
 When the two combine together, they neutralize one another, creating the stable creatine hydrochloride.